deepanshu143/Suneo/README.md

 <summary> </summary>
 <img src="https://telegra.ph/file/4233b9a65aadbdf2cd682.jpg" />

-It will be find in telegram as [Suneo Manager](https://t.me/SuneoManagerbot)
+It can be find in telegram as [Suneo Manager](https://t.me/SuneoManagerbot)

 # This is the best group manager bot for your group
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https%3A%2F%2Fgithub.com%2Fdeepanshu143%2FSuneo.git)